Geometric creation of quantum vorticity: NLKG in the Kerr metric

 These are formally the same as in the BTZ metric.
 We recover Eq.~(\ref{rot}) when $g_{tt}\rightarrow-c^{2}$, in the limit $r\gg r_{s}$ and $c\rightarrow \infty$.
 These quantities vanish for the Schwarzschild metric, for which $\Omega_{\text{K}}=0.$ In our calculations, we use the potential approximation to the unperturbed Schwarzschild metric \cite{MTW}.

 In the slow-rotation regime, once we extract the terms $R_{\text{Coriolis}}$ and $R_{\text{centrifugal}}$ from the Kerr black hole geometry to describe the rotation, the confining effect of the Kerr black hole on the superfluid is not very different from the case of the non-rotating Schwarzschild black hole.
 It is easy to see that Eq.~(\ref{NLKG_Kerr}) reduces to a NLKG in the Schwarzschild black hole background by setting $a=0$; then, under the Newtonian approximation, an effective confining potential $ \sim - \frac{M}{r}$ appears.
 Therefore, if $M$ is large enough, rotating black holes can hold some amount of cosmic superfluid through their gravitational pull, and the effective potential plays the same role as the trapping potential in the rotating BEC context.
 We have not been able to solve Eq.~(\ref{NLKG_Kerr}) exactly.
-Nevertheless, a numerical computation based on the NLKG with a current-current interaction, which is used to simulate the local rotation terms $R_{\text{Coriolis}}$ and $R_{\text{centrifugal}}$ of the Kerr black hole, has been performed in Ref. \cite{XGGLH}.
-A solution of a three-dimensional vortex-ring lattice was found (see Fig. 4 in Ref. \cite{XGGLH}), and it will be interesting to see whether such a solution exists for Eq. (\ref{NLKG_Kerr}).
+Nevertheless, a numerical computation based on the NLKG with a current-current interaction has been performed in Ref. \cite{XGGLH}.
+This interaction (see Eqs.
+(45 -- 51) in Ref. \cite{XGGLH}), effectively contains a position-dependent angular velocity term and is used to simulate the local rotation terms $R_{\text{Coriolis}}$ and $R_{\text{centrifugal}}$ of the Kerr black hole.
+The simulation only focuses on the position-dependent feature of the rotating terms, neglecting the other curved spacetime factors.
+However, a solution of a three-dimensional vortex-ring lattice was found (see Fig. 4 in Ref. \cite{XGGLH}), and it will be interesting to see whether such a solution exists for Eq. (\ref{NLKG_Kerr}).